Ahadke/The-Project-Log/README.md

 # The-Data-Science-Log
-A curated list of my applied AI and data science projects.
+A curated list of my data science projects.
 Each project lives in its own repository.

 ---